CrimsonSteel/Encrypted-Arch-Linux-Install-ext4-and-systemd-boot-/README.md

 		console-mode max
 		editor no

+Find the drive where root is installed

+		blkid

-Grab the UUID for your drive and add it to /boot/loader/entries/arch.conf with the following command
+Grab the UUID for that drive (usually the first UUID listed) and add it to /boot/loader/entries/arch.conf with the following command

-		blkid |grep (name of drive) |cut -d'"' -f 2 >> /boot/loader/entries/arch.conf
+		blkid |grep nvme0n1p2 |cut -d'"' -f 2 >> /boot/loader/entries/arch.conf

 		nano /boot/loader/entries/arch.conf
 (edit as below)